dejwk/roo_display/doc/programming_guide.md

 #### Caveats of anti-aliased graphics

-Anti-aliased graphics can work wonders on low-resolution displays, and it is often an indispensable tool.
-Nonetheless, it comes with some caveats, that we will describe below.
+Anti-aliased graphics can work wonders on low-resolution displays, increasing the perceived resolution significantly.
+Nonetheless, anti-aliasing comes with some caveats, that we will describe below.

 ##### Background

-If your display driver natively supports alpha-blending (e.g. using a parallel driver for ESP32-S3), or if you are drawing to an intermediate memory buffer (described later), everything will work great - you can draw smooth primitives over each other, and they will be correctly anti-aliased.
+Smooth primitives will generally only look good on single-color backgrounds, and you need to be careful to set the background color correctly.

-Otherwise, smooth primitives will only look good on single-color backgrounds, and you need to be careful to set the background color correctly.
+For anti-aliasing to work with non-monochrome background, you need a display driver that natively supports alpha-blending (e.g. using a parallel driver for ESP32-S3), or you need to use an intermediate memory buffer (described [later](programming_guide.md#using-off-screen-buffers)).

 ##### Low-color modes

-You need many colors to correctly represent anti-aliased graphics.
-For that reason, it will not work well in low-color modes (e.g. monochrome displays, or when drawing to an offscreen buffer using an indexed color mode).
+Anti-aliasing will not work well in low-color modes - e.g. on black-and-white displays, or when drawing to an offscreen buffer that uses an indexed color mode.
+You need many colors to render anti-aliased edges.

 ##### Performance